-So here’s a list to take care of all your shopping cravings in the City of lights.
-We’ll make sure you don’t get lost in the diversity of shopping options.
+So here’s a list to take care of all your shopping cravings in the City of Lights.
+We’ll make sure you don’t get lost in the diversity of shopping options (that are also maybe some of the best in France).
 With this list you’ll get the best of deals which are easy on your pockets as well.
 Enjoy!

 For luxury brands